zmanian/gaia/README.md

 ```

 Now bond some coins and check out the validator set.
 You should see that coins
 have moved from your account balance and to the validator account.
+If the validator
+pubkey is the same as the account who is sending the coins then the the `--pubkey`
+flag does not need to be used.
+Otherwise the validator can have a pubkey registered
+using the `--pubkey` flag.
+In this example, this pubkey can be found within
+`~/.cosmos-gaia/priv_validator.json`

 ```
 gaiacli query account <YOURPUBKEY>
-gaiacli tx bond --amount 10000mycoin --name <YOURNAME>
+gaiacli tx bond --amount 2strings --name <YOURNAME> --pubkey <VALIDATORPUBKEY>
 gaiacli query validators
 gaiacli query account <YOURPUBKEY>
 ```